AdobeDocs/photoshop-api-docs/README.md

 # General Workflow

 The typical workflow involves retrieving a PSD document manifest file via `/documentManifest` (a JSON representation of the documents layer tree), followed by one or more calls to `/documentOperations` to optionally edit the PSD and/or create new image renditions.
 Both endpoints are asynchronous so the response will contain the `/status` endpoint to poll for job status and results

+## Input and Output file locations

+For the time being clients can only use assets stored on EITHER Adobe's Creative Cloud OR external storage (like AWS S3).
+Support for mixing and matching will be added in the future

 ## Fonts